On Air Now

 Being a pianist means that, more often than not, you're on your own.
 No space for you in the orchestra unless it's a concerto.
 No place in the chamber ensemble unless there's budget to move a Steinway.
 No practice room hi-jinks unless you pay people to hang out with you.

 You think your fingers are over-stretched?
-Robert Schumann, the composer and apparent medical psychopath, made a contraption to actually yank his fingers beyond their natural reach.
+Robert Schumann, the composer made a contraption to actually yank his fingers beyond their natural reach.
 The result?
 He couldn't play the piano any more.
-Nice work, genius.
+Ouch.